top of page

 Gesture toward light

-that won’t touch
+that won’t reach

 the place I’m in.